 Upon completion of language school they moved to northern Nagoya to intern at Shiga Church.
 This internship providing invaluable experience as both Michael and Cathalain learned much about ministry in the Japanese context under Pastor Aoki.
 During the two year internship, the Shiga leadership also came alongside the Carter’s vision to church plant in downtown Nagoya by committing various financial, prayer, and leadership resources.
 Before heading back to America for a year of Home Ministry Assignment Cathalain gave birth to their third child, another daughter.

 Within one year of starting the prayer meeting in October 2018, the Japanese Presbyterian Mission in partnership with the Japanese Presbyterian Church purchased what is currently the Nagoya Ministry Center in downtown Nagoya.
 At the end of April 2019 the Carter’s moved into the upper floors of the ministry center and a few days later Cathalain gave birth to their fourth child.
 In June the full remodel of the three story building was completed.

-Today the Carters are fully dedicated to church planting in downtown Nagoya alongside Shiga Church.
-They help facilitate an English outreach program, cooking classes, prayer meetings, Bible studies, a Concert Series, mini gallery/Art’s Ministry and have various responsibilities in the community.
-The Session and church plant vision team, along with the Carters, launched worship for the new church in April 2021.
-Currently, the worship is limited to the vision team who are in the process of creating the vision for the church and deciding the specifics related to starting the new church.
-They prayerfully hope to open worship publicly starting in April 2022.
+Today the Carters are fully dedicated to church planting in downtown Nagoya alongside Shiga Christ Church.
+They help facilitate an English outreach program, prayer meetings, Bible studies, a Concert Series, mini gallery/Art’s Ministry and have various responsibilities in the community.
+The Session and church plant core team, along with the Carters, launched worship for the new church in April 2021.
+For one year the worship was limited to the vision team who worked together to solidify a vision for the church and the specifics of how church would “be done.”
+In April 2022 they opened their doors via a “soft launch.”
+During the soft launch they didn’t publicize the church, but were focused on inviting friends, neighbors and contacts.
+On January 22, 2023 Nagoya Central Church was officially opened!
+Michael is now a “cooperating Pastor” with the PCJ and is serving as the site Pastor of NCC.
+Although meeting in its own location, NCC is considered the “afternoon service” and a church planting work of Shiga Christ Church.